lajanda/Test/Granola-recipe.md

 ## Preparation
 - Heat oven to 135 degrees C/275 degrees F
 - Mix all dry ingredients
-- Pour in wet ingredients and mix thoroughly.
+- Pour in wet ingredients and mix thoroughly
 - Distribute over two baking pans lined with baking paper
-- Bake 30 mins and then turn and stir, repeat so that the mixture is baked a total of three times.
+- Bake 30 mins and then turn and stir, repeat so that the mixture is baked a total of three times